 There is almost always a path for you to earn a certificate to teach mathematics, whether you have an undergraduate degree, work experience or a combination of both.

-It’s important to check with your alternative teacher certification program to determine whether your educational and/or work background qualifies you for that particular program, but in general, the Texas Education Agency (TEA) sets these minimum requirements:
+It’s important to check with your alternative teacher certification program to determine whether your educational and/or work background qualifies you for that particular program, but in general, the Texas Education Agency (TEA) sets these minimum admissions requirements:

 For those who have a bachelor’s degree from an accredited institution of higher learning, you must: